SickProdigy/RustServer/Administration-Commands.md

-For Admins Mods and Maybe support:
+# Administration Commands for Admins and Mods + Support Roles

-Admins:
+## Admin Command List:

 /padmin     // player administration
 Binding keys and saving the keybinds:bind p chat.say 0 /padminor:bind p "chat.say 0 /padmin"Then to save it:writecfg